Tiered Mentoring

 Students are encouraged to sign up for some number of independent research credits (credits depend on time commitments, and commonly range from 1-4 total credits) in the biology department and then do their research project over their time in the lab.
 Time commitments for research are negotiated with the research advisor and are quite flexible in most situations.
 The UA research opportunity will come with a $500 supply budget for student research (made possible by a gracious yearly gift from Norbert Thompson and a gift from Carolyn Olive in memory of her late husband John Olive, a previous professor in the Department of Biology), allowing the student to pursue a range of research topics that may not usually be available to them because of cost.
 [Please note - the $500 budget assumes a minimum of a 2-3 month time commitment; projects that are shorter than this will be allocated a concomitantly smaller supply budget.]

-After identifying the research groups you are interested in, you need to fill out an application form.
+After identifying the research groups you are interested in, you need to fill out the application form.
 On that form, you can identify up to 6 research projects you would be interested in working on.
 The application form requires you to input some basic information about yourself (e.g., GPA, awards/scholarships, work experience, etc.) and asks that you write a brief outline of why you are interested in working with the research group(s) you have identified.
 This may be the only information that the research mentors have to decide whether they will accept you into their lab or not, so writing a well thought out application will greatly increase your odds of being chosen to be in this program!
 If the professor or graduate student needs more information from you, they may contact you personally (so make sure you give them an email address that you check regularly!).

 If you have any further questions about this program, please contact Dr. Jordan Renna.